Malcolm Goldie

-Malcolm Goldie (born 1883 in Duntocher, Scotland) was a Scottish-American soccer outside left who began his career in Scotland before moving to American Soccer League in 1922.
-He earned one cap with the U.S. national team in 1925.
+Malcolm Goldie (born 1883) was a Scottish-born American soccer player who played as an outside left who began his career in Scotland before moving to American Soccer League in 1922.
+Born in Scotland, he earned one cap for the United States national team in 1925.
 He also coached the MIT soccer team from 1933 to 1941.

 Playing

 Scotland

 Goldie began his professional career with Scottish Football League clubs Clyde, St Bernard's and latterly Clydebank.
 At the time the club played in the Second Division, but during World War I, the loss of players to the military led to the disbandment of the lower division and Clydebank played in the Western League.
 However, in 1917 they were invited into the remaining top division (in place of clubs which had withdrawn due to wartime travel difficulties) where they remained until relegated following the 1921–22 season.
 At that point, Goldie left the club and moved to the United States where he signed with Bethlehem Steel of the American Soccer League (ASL).